Skip to content

 AES-GCM-SIV uses a synthetic IV approach:

-1. Derive a message-specific authentication key and encryption key from the (key, nonce)
+1. Derive a per-nonce authentication key and encryption key from the master key and nonce

-3. Use that tag as the IV for AES-CTR encryption
+3. Use that tag (top bit set) as the synthetic IV for AES-CTR encryption

 First plaintext message for encryption